DisnakeDev/disnake/docs/intro.rst

 However, for the quick and dirty:

-1. Go to your project's working directory:
+1. Go to your project's working directory and create a Virtual Environment:

     .. code-block:: shell